 There are 21 levels to a standard Beep Test.
 Each level consists of a different number of shuttle sprints.
 The test is performed when a candidate runs between two markets places 20 meters apart at an increasing pace, which is indicated by the beeping sound.
 The test is complete when the candidate can no longer keep the pace, or when level 21 is reached.
 Your score on a Beep Test is the level and number of shuttles reached before missing a beep.
 This information can then be used to calculate your overall VO2 max and your fitness level.

 The Beep Test is used by a variety of organisations globally.
 These include sport clubs, universities, militaries, and police forces.
 Because the test is such a solid indication of cardio endurance, it’s become an important component in measuring overall physical fitness.
 It’s also one of the most applied health-related fitness tests for children and adolescents.
 Depending on the organisation using the test, there are certain criteria which must be met, with scales for male and female candidates.

 Replicating the bleep test on a treadmill

-When preparing for a Beep Test, a treadmill can be a surprisingly accessible and tangible resource.
+When preparing for a Beep Test, a treadmill can be a surprisingly accessible with many people having a treadmill at home these days.
 Using the most current EuroFit standards, you can easily adapt a treadmill program to meet the criteria for a Beep Test and train effectively.

 The current standard begins with a speed of 8.0 km/h for the first level then goes to 9.0 km/h for the second level.
 Each level after is increased by 0.5 km/p.
 The number of shuttles per level is set to keep each at one minute a piece.
 This is the version typically used by organisations in the UK, and will provide excellent training framework to help assess overall fitness levels.